RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - In home care rather than out of home
       - No department intervention and apporval
       - Actual legal member of family, taking the name
-    - whether the child was an “Aboriginal child” for the purposes of the Adoption Act.
+    - whether the child was an "Aboriginal child" for the purposes of the Adoption Act.
     - (ii) Whether the applicant had been denied procedural fairness.
     - Primary Judge results - Father appeals this
       - (a)  adopting  Belinda  as the  daughter  of  the  woman  in  whose  household  she has lived  for  almost  all  of  her  life,
-      - (b) giving  Belinda  that  woman’s  surname,
+      - (b) giving  Belinda  that  woman's  surname,
       - (c)  two  orders  giving  effect  to  two  adoption plans  concerning  what would  happen  in  the  future  until  Belinda turns  18.
   - Identify the reasoning which supported the decision and the ratio of the case.
     - Leeming JA
       - Belina pseudonym
       - Aboriginal child
-        -  either  a child  is,  or  is  not,  an  “Aboriginal child” or  a “Torres  Strait  Islander  child”.
+        -  either  a child  is,  or  is  not,  an  "Aboriginal child" or  a "Torres  Strait  Islander  child".
         - Same for young person
-        - Must apply “Aboriginal” or “Torres Straight Islander” Child Placement Principles
+        - Must apply "Aboriginal" or "Torres Straight Islander" Child Placement Principles
           -  first preference to be given to same culture parents
           - Must be put with aboriginal parent unless court is satisfied
       - Supreme  Court is  required  to consider  the  cultural heritage  of  the  prospective adoptive  parent  and  whether  he or  she will assist in the preservation of the cultural heritage of the child.
       - Three important points
-        - Belinda’s adoptive mother is not Aboriginal.
+        - Belinda's adoptive mother is not Aboriginal.
-        - Belinda’s father is not aboriginal (therefore mother is Aboriginal)
+        - Belinda's father is not aboriginal (therefore mother is Aboriginal)
         - Belinda will not be adopted by Aboriginal members due to Aboriginal child placement principles
       - The tests for determining who is an Aboriginal child
-        - in  order  for  a  child  to  be  an “Aboriginal child”,  it was  necessary to  identify  an  ancestor  of  the  child  who  was  “a member of the Aboriginal  race  of  Australia, and  identified  as  an  Aboriginal  person,  and  was  accepted  by the  Aboriginal  community  as an  Aboriginal  person.”
+        - in  order  for  a  child  to  be  an "Aboriginal child",  it was  necessary to  identify  an  ancestor  of  the  child  who  was  "a member of the Aboriginal  race  of  Australia, and  identified  as  an  Aboriginal  person,  and  was  accepted  by the  Aboriginal  community  as an  Aboriginal  person."
         - Primary judge was not convinced based on the presented evidence that she was aboriginal
       - Primary Judge results - Father appeals this
         - (a)  adopting  Belinda  as the  daughter  of  the  woman  in  whose  household  she has lived  for  almost  all  of  her  life,
-        - (b) giving  Belinda  that  woman’s  surname,
+        - (b) giving  Belinda  that  woman's  surname,
         - (c)  two  orders  giving  effect  to  two  adoption plans  concerning  what would  happen  in  the  future  until  Belinda turns  18.
       - Appeal
         -  Too narrow test of aboriginal child